angrybacon/doomsday-wiki/markdown/articles/2020/06/22/fat-stacks.md

 authors: Doishy
 banner: Daze
 kind: ARTICLE
+tags: [LEGACY, MEANDECK]
-title: Fat Stacks - Obtaining Maximum Value from Your Interaction
+title: "Fat Stacks: Obtaining Maximum Value from Your Interaction"
 ---

 With the tumultuous start to the year now easing up a little and Lurrus/the